Olukemi Omoyeni's Profile

 As it flourishes another man's land.

-To my my wife I leave
+To my wife if I leave

 The death of Ajanaku quivers the forests,